Casein: Glue

 Casein-based glues are formulated from casein, water, and alkalis (usually a mix of hydrated lime and sodium hydroxide).
 Milk is skimmed to remove the fat, then the milk is soured so that the casein is precipitated as milk curd.
 The curd is washed (removing the whey), and then the curd is pressed to squeeze out the water (it may even be dried to a powder).
 The casein is mixed with alkali (usually both sodium and calcium hydroxide) to make glue.
 Glues made with different mixes of alkalis have different properties.
 Preservatives may also be added.

 They were popular for woodworking, including for aircraft, as late as the de Havilland Albatross airliner in 1939.

 Casein glue is also used in transformer manufacturing (specifically transformer board) due to its oil permeability.

 Elmer's Glue-All, Elmer's School Glue and many other Borden adhesives were originally made from casein.
 While one reason was its non-toxic nature, a primary factor was that it was economical to use.
 Towards the end of the 20th century, Borden replaced casein in all of its popular adhesives with synthetics like PVA.

 While largely replaced with synthetic resins, casein-based glues still have a use in certain niche applications, such as laminating fireproof doors and the labeling of bottles.
 Casein glues thin rapidly with increasing temperature, making it easy to apply thin films quickly to label jars and bottles on a production line.

 Food

-Several foods, creamers, and toppings all contain a variety of caseinates.
-Sodium caseinate acts as a greater food additive for stabilizing processed foods, however companies could opt to use calcium caseinate to increase calcium content and decrease sodium levels in their products.
+Several foods, creams, and toppings all contain a variety of caseinates.
+Sodium caseinate acts as a greater food additive for stabilizing processed foods; however, companies could opt to use calcium caseinate to increase calcium content and decrease sodium levels in their products.

+Caseins for food additive use are produced by adding an acid to milk, which causes the casein to precipitate out as acid casein.
+By adding a base such as sodium hydroxide or calcium hydroxide to acid casein, a pure caseinate or casein salt is produced.
+"Co-precipate" refers to a mixture of casein and possibly other milk components that went out of the solution with casein.
+The precipitation can happen either through proteolysis (rennet) or through acid.

 The main food uses of casein are for powders requiring rapid dispersion into water, ranging from coffee creamers to instant cream soups.
 Mead Johnson introduced a product in the early 1920s named Casec to ease gastrointestinal disorders and infant digestive problems which were a common cause of death in children at that time.

+All caseinates have very efficient emulsifying properties and widely used to make emulsions in foods.

-It is believed to neutralize capsaicin, the active (hot) ingredient of peppers, jalapeños, habaneros, and other chili peppers.
+Casein is also believed to neutralize capsaicin, the active spicy ingredient of chili peppers such as jalapeños, and habaneros.
+Milk is often consumed to decrease irritation caused by spicy foods.